Robrowno/guess-the-number/README.md

 - A few other users on Slack also made some suggestions regarding how I could present the list of past guesses differently and also I had a suggestion for future builds to automate the whole second game and remove the user input element of it.

+- Dave on Slack found a flickering bug in the main menu if an incorrect integer greater than 3 or less than 0 was entered.
+I took this feedback and imported the python time module to introduce a small pause to stop the flickering issue.
+It was only after this I realised I was calling my clear terminal function too early and this was causing the flickering.
+By removing this, it did an even better job than introducing the time module and so I promptly removed it.

 - Daisy, my C.I Mentor, has been reviewing my work at the beginning, middle and end of my project, providing vital feedback in the direction and scope of my project.
+In the final review right the end of the project, Daisy was very happy with how far I'd come with the project, and after a couple of further suggestions for my code and README file, I was ready to submit it.

 ---